jnieuwen/stack-todo/README.md

 Open the todo file in an editor

-### st-burry
+### st-bury

-Burry the item at the top of the stack at the bottom.
+Bury the item at the top of the stack at the bottom.
 Added to help politicians out.

 ### st-file